ali-d-nasseri/ali-d-nasseri/README.md

 - 🔭 I am a data scientist who is passionate about technology and its application.
 I love finding innovative way to solve problems

-- 🌱 I’m currently working towards becoming a machine learning engineer
+- 🌱 I’m currently learning neural network

 - ❓ Ask me about anything related soccer